Glossary: list of terms

 Organic farming

 Production system that avoids synthetic chemicals and promotes natural practices to grow crops and raise livestock.
-It prioritizes environmental and soil health while avoiding GMOs, synthetic pesticides, and antibiotics.
+It prioritizes environmental and soil health while avoiding genetically modified organisms (GMOs) , synthetic pesticides, and antibiotics.
 It relies on ecological processes, biodiversity, and cycles adapted to local conditions, rather than the use of inputs with adverse effects.

 Organic fertilizer

-Fertilizers consist of plant or animal based materials that result from byproducts or end products of naturally occurring processes, such as animal manure and composted organic matter.
+Fertilizers that consist of plant or animal-based materials that result from byproducts or end products of naturally occurring processes, such as animal manure and composted organic matter.

 Oxidation